By Jean Hofve, DVM

 Slippery Elm (Ulmus fulva) is an exception to the fears and cautions surrounding the use of herbs in animals.
 It is very safe and non-toxic.
 The part of the tree used is the inner bark, which is soft and stringy.
 Simplest to use is the powdered form, which can be purchased in bulk, or pre-packed in capsules, at most health food stores.
 It is readily available over the Internet from herb suppliers.

-(NOTE: North American elm trees have been decimated by Dutch Elm Disease; make sure your source ethically and responsibly harvests their products; and don’t use more than you need!
+NOTE: North American elm trees have been decimated by Dutch Elm Disease; make sure your source ethically and responsibly harvests their products, like Oregon’s Wild Harvest Slippery Elm Organic Capsules; and do not use more than you need!
 Alternatively, Marshmallow root can be substituted for most applications.)

 Herbalists attribute many wonderful healing properties to Slippery Elm: demulcent (soothing, mucilage-forming), emollient (soothing and protective for skin), nutritive (providing specific food nutrients), tonic (promoting healthy function of one or more body systems), and astringent (constricting, binding or drying effect).
 It can be used both internally and externally.
 Slippery Elm is one of the herbs used in the original formulation of “Essiac,” an herbal brew widely promoted as a cancer-fighter.